raspberrypilearning/sell-me-something/en/step_2.md

 --- task ---

-**Choose:** a colour palette that works well for your product page.0faeb0
+**Choose:** a colour palette that works well for your product page.

 You could use one of the 20 included colour palettes or create your own: